-Average Waist Size for Women & Men: Statistics Over Time, by Age, Country, and Race
+Average Waist Size for Women & Men [Statistics]

 • The average waist size for women of all ages is 38.6 inches.